LEGEND2310/Market-Analysis/Readme.md

-Analysing Stocks using indicators such as\n
+Analysing Stocks using indicators such as <br>
 RSI Indicator range -10 to 110\n
 MACD Indicator\n
 Bollinger Band\n